memgraph/docs/docs/database-functionalities/streams/implement-transformation-module.md

 have Python version 3.5.0 or above installed.

 Let's create a file called `transformation.py` in the `/usr/lib/memgraph/query_modules` directory.
-First the foremost, import the `mgp` module, which contains definitions of the public Python API provided by Memgraph.
+First,the foremost, import the `mgp` module, which contains definitions of the public Python API provided by Memgraph.